For a comprehensive list of PCI requirements, please consult the Engaging Networks Trust Center.

 This is one way to meet this requirement.
 There are other ways your organization may choose to meet the requirement including using third party tools.

-Enable CSP reporting as part of the policy (directive report-to
+Enable CSP reporting as part of the policy (directive

 Set up a report collection endpoint on your server.